aguang/spine_orthologs/README.md

 # Echinoderma spine orthologs

 This repository contains code used to generate orthologs and tissue specificty scores for a spine ortholog project with Cosmo Pieplow and Gary Wessel in the Ecology and Evolutionary Biology department at Brown University.
+It has been published at the following:

+Guang, A., Pieplow, C. & Wessel, G.M.
+Conservation and diversity of genes expressed in the spines of the sea urchin. *Genes Genom* (2025). https://doi.org/10.1007/s13258-025-01703-1

 There are a few sections to the analysis:
  * A summary of orthologs in reference transcriptomes